cristiklein/simpy/docs/simpy_intro/basic_concepts.rst

 Multiple processes can wait for the same event.
 SimPy resumes them in the same order in which they yielded that event.

-An important event type is the :class:`Timeout`.
+An important event type is the :class:`~simpy.events.Timeout`.
 Events of this type are triggered after a certain amount of (simulated) time has passed.
 They allow a process to sleep (or hold its state) for the given time.
-A :class:`Timeout` and all other events can be created by calling the appropriate method of the :class:`Environment` that the process lives in (:meth:`Environment.timeout()` for example).
+A :class:`~simpy.events.Timeout` and all other events can be created by calling the appropriate method of the :class:`Environment` that the process lives in (:meth:`Environment.timeout()` for example).

 Our First Process